paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 > [!NOTE]
 > This activity uses a pre-hosted file – publishing your own content requires a place to store it online, such as GitHub or Codeberg.

+### Go Further

-### Go Further: Adjust a URL Parameter
+**How to adjust a URL parameter:**

-After publishing, try editing a URL parameter directly in your browser's address bar — no need to go back to the Web Page Builder.
-First, remove the `#/` from the end of the URL before adding a parameter with `&`.
+- Edit the URL directly in your browser's address bar
+- Remove `#/`, if present, from the end of the URL
+- Add your parameter with & or modify an existing one

 Add one of these to the end of your published page URL and press Enter: